 Extracurricular activities are limited only by the bounds of student creativity at all levels.
 Community service organizations and interest groups thrive on all campuses.
 Gulliver’s athletic program has achieved success at all levels of competition, including the State of Florida, and has been named by The Miami Herald as the “Best Small Athletic Program” in the area.
 Gulliver was recognized as a Blue Ribbon School of Excellence by the United States Department of Education – Preparatory School in 1991 and Academy in 1993.
 Gulliver continues to focus on Marian Krutulis’ vision: maximize the students’ academic potential, maintain their bodies’ health and train them to become people of integrity in everything they say and do.

 In 2000, after 47 years of growth and advancement as one of the most successful for-profit private schools in Florida, Gulliver Schools became a 501(c)(3) non-profit institution.
-As a 501(c)(3), Gulliver is able to address the community’s concerns regarding physical growth – not necessarily student population growth, rather facility and program enhancement.
-The school’s not-for profit status allows potential donors all the tax benefits provided by the IRS to the full extent allowed by law, and allows its stakeholders to contribute to multiple projects and enhancements simultaneously.
+As a 501(c)(3), Gulliver is able to address the community’s concerns regarding physical growth – facility and program enhancement, more so than student population growth.
+The school’s not-for profit status allows potential donors all the tax benefits provided by the IRS, to the full extent allowed by law, and allows Gulliver’s stakeholders to contribute to multiple projects and enhancements simultaneously.
 The school’s Board of Trustees has the responsibility for the governance of Gulliver Schools.
-In order to ensure the perpetuity of the vision, mission, philosophy, and academic standards of the school, the Board has contracted School Management Systems, Inc., a Florida corporation owned and operated by John Krutulis, which is responsible for the full and complete administration and day-to-day operations of the school.
+In order to ensure the perpetuity of the vision, mission, philosophy and academic standards of the school, the Board has a contract with School Management Systems Inc., a Florida corporation owned and operated by John Krutulis, which is responsible for the full and complete administration and day-to-day operations of the school.